quakerpunk/gatsby-blog/content/blog/covid-chronicles/may-1.md

 ### May 1

-- Dallas County: 3,718 total cases, 187 new cases, and 2 deaths.
+- Dallas County: 3,718 total cases, 187 new cases, and 2 more deaths.

 Scratch that, today is the worst day for new cases.
 But today is the Grand Re-Opening of Texas!